 The core challenges that the TVSD programme seeks to address are inadequate quality in, and low access to technical and vocational education and training (TVET) — especially for women.
 In developing countries, 341 million young people are not in education, employment or training (World Bank, 2012).
 This has put great pressure on providers of TVET to expand their enrolments.

-The Technical & Vocational Skills Development Initiative promotes the flexible and blended skills development model which integrates ICT for quality improvements and increasing access.
+The TVSD initiative promotes the flexible and blended skills development model which integrates information and communications technology (ICT) for quality improvements and increasing access.

 TVSD activities include: